rpicard/explore-flask/source/storing.rst

 migrations come in.

-Alembic is a database migration tool created specifically for use with SQL-Alchemy.
+Alembic is a database migration tool created specifically for use with SQLAlchemy.
 It lets us keep a versioned history of our database schema so that we can later upgrade to a new schema and even downgrade back to an older one.